lukcic/devops/AWS/SysAdmin/CloudFormation.md

 Can be Executed after reviewing changes or deleted.

+### Updates
+* update with no interruption
+  * updates the resource without disrupting operation
+  * and without changing the resource's physical ID
+* update with some interruption
+  * updates the resource with some interruption
+  * and retains the physical ID
+* replacement
+  * recreates the resource during an update
+  * generates new physical ID

 ### Drifts
 When someone else changed resources (deployed by CF) using another access method (eg. console or cli).
 Stack Actions - Detect Drift - View drift results